Rhettus/blog/_posts/2024-09-07-om-1-birds-in-flight-settings.md

 ## EVF Settings

 ### Hightlights & Histogram
 Once the following have been set, press the "info" button on the back of the camera to enable it.
-I actually set these in information 2.
-To test you should see the histogram in the EVF and if you over exposure and clip highlights, they should turn RED, or underexpose and clip they will turn BLUE.
-The objective to over expose your shots, but not clip in RED.
+I actually set these in information 2 (not 1 as in the second image).
+To test you should see the histogram in the EVF and if you over expose and clip highlights, they should turn RED, or underexpose and clip they will turn BLUE.
+The objective is to over expose your shots, but not clip in RED.

 ![](../assets/img/OM-1/EVF%20Highlight1.jpg)![](../assets/img/OM-1/EVFHighlight2.jpg)![](../assets/img/OM-1/EVFHighlight3.jpg)

 ### Grid colors
+Coming soon - I find the standard green boxes are very hard to see in a lot of the environments I shoot in.
+You can change the box color to produce more contrast when out shooting.

 ## Buttons and Dials
 The `front dial` is always set the change the shutter speed.
 The `back dial` changes the aperture (if in manual mode) or exposure compenstation if in shutter or aperture priority.
 I try to keep them as consistent as possible so when I change modes it feels natural.